nikeshkalu/ReactJs/module/1/content1.3.md

 permalink: /module1/content1.3/
 ---

-##JSX(JavaScript + XML)
+## JSX(JavaScript + XML)

 JSX stands for JavaScript XML.
 JSX is not JavaScript nor HTML.

 Eg: const element = <h1>Welcome</h1>

-JSX produces React “elements” which we will explore rendering them to the DOM in the next section.
+JSX produces React “elements” which we will explore rendering them to the DOM in the below instructions.

 The React Code without using JSX are:
 ```js